franciscotobar/devportal/guides/rif-relay/smart-wallets.md

 permalink: /guides/rif-relay/smart-wallets/
 ---

-This guide is intended for testing purposes and we will be using additional testing contracts that were included in the project, like the TestToken(ERC20).
+This guide is intended to explain more about the interaction and deployment of the Smart Wallets.
+We will be using additional testing contracts that were included in the project, like the TestToken(ERC20).
 All the utils scripts are executed from the account[0] from the regtest blockchain.

 ## Pre-Requisites